Save on Family FinderY-DNA, mtDNA, and Bundles during our Early Bird Sale! Now through November 24th.

 The purpose of this yDNA PHELPS of New England group are three-fold:

-1) Using the yDNA results to identify the various PHELPS family tree lines and help the male Phelps testees (or their proxies) find their immigrant Phelps family line origins, ancestors, and their cousins.
-Since this is a paternal test, this is the ONLY way to confirm which Phelps line he belongs to or to help point them into the right direction.
+1) Using the yDNA results to identify the various genetically separate PHELPS family lines and help the male Phelps testees (or their proxies) find their immigrant Phelps family origins, ancestors, and their cousins.
+This is a paternal test and the ONLY way to confirm which Phelps line a tested Phelps male belongs to or to help point them in the right direction.
 This will also serve as our basis for filling out our Phelps trees.

-3) The mtDNA might be helpful in some cases where tested descendants (either male or female) of the Phelps immigrants have their maternal line going all the way to their own female Phelps ancestor anywhere in their Phelps family tree.
-That is the only way to identify the mtDNA of those Phelps ladies.
-Using this info, it may be possible to use triangulation in other maternal lines in the family tree when looking at female ladies who are related to that female Phelps ancestor.
-Although mtDNA is of limited use, It can be very useful in such cases. it is hoped the mtDNA database will grow over time.
-Please do let us know if your maternal line leads to a female Phelps ancestor.
+3) The mtDNA test might be helpful in some cases where tested descendants (either male or female) of Phelps immigrants have their unbroken maternal line going all the way to a female Phelps ancestor.
+That is the only way to identify the mtDNA of those Phelps women.
+Using this info, it may be possible to use triangulation to identify other maternal lines when looking at females who are related to that female Phelps ancestor.
+Although mtDNA is of limited scope, it can be very useful in such cases.
+The mtDNA database will become more and more useful as it grows over time.
+Please let us know if your maternal line leads to a female Phelps ancestor.

-It is hoped that with this project, it will help confirm our research as we work on our New England Phelps trees, break through our brick walls, and help our attempts to jump across the pond, using all three modalities.
+Our goal is that within this Project, these various DNA modalities will help confirm our research as we work on our New England Phelps trees, discover connections with 'orphaned' Phelps family branches, break through our brick walls, and help our attempts to jump across the pond to our earlier ancestries.